-Any sexual assault or physical abuse, including, but not limited to, rape, as defined by California law, whether committed by an employee, student, or member of the public, occurring on Grossmont-Cuyamaca Community College District property, in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities or at another location, or on an off-campus site or facility maintained by the District, or on grounds or facilities maintained by a student organization, is a violation of District policies and regulations, and is subject to all applicable punishment, including criminal procedures and employee orstudent discipline procedures (AP 3540).
-REVISION OF REGULATIONS Any regulation adopted by the Grossmont-Cuyamaca Community College District Governing Board has the same force as a printed regulation in the catalog and supersedes any ruling on the same subject which may appear in the catalog or official bulletin of the college.
+Any sexual assault or physical abuse, including, but not limited to, rape, as defined by California law, whether committed by an employee, student, or member of the public, occurring on Grossmont-Cuyamaca Community College District property, in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities or at another location, or on an off-campus site or facility maintained by the District, or on grounds or facilities maintained by a student organization, is a violation of District policies and regulations. and is subject to all applicable punishment, including criminal procedures and employee orstudent discipline procedures (AP 3540).
 STUDENT EQUITY PLAN The Grossmont-Cuyamaca Community College District recognizes that California's economic and social future depends upon the success of all its citizens, particularly those enrolled in institutions of higher education.
 Therefore, the College has developed a Student Equity Plan.
 The intent of the Student Equity Plan is to move our District toward achieving student equity by ensuring that the composition of students who enroll are retained, transfer or achieve their occupational goals mirrors the diversity of the population of the District's service area.
 The Student Equity Plan is subject to on-going coordination, evaluation and revision.
 It guarantees that student equity and student success are explicit and integral parts of the District's priorities.
 STUDY ABROAD PROGRAMS Study Abroad programs enable students to immerse themselves in a foreign language environment.
 During these programs, students are housed in apartments or with host families, which not only allows the students to become more proficient in a foreign language, but also gives them the opportunity to experience a different culture.
 SUMMER SESSION The College offers a summer session that includes courses and programs also available in the regular academic year.
 College and legal regulations including residency, fees, veterans and withdrawal procedures apply.
+TUTORING Tutoring is free to students, and supports the acquisition of course knowledge and skills as well as general study skills and strategies.
+Students may begin using tutoring at any time during the semester.
+Tutoring is offered in a variety of formats through the Academic Resource Center, the STEM Achievement Center, and the Writing Center depending on the subject matter.
+For more information, visit the website at: www.cuyamaca.edu/tutoring